whyNLP/LCKV/README.md

 </details>

 ## News
-- [24/05/28] This code base now also supports [CLA: Cross-Layer Attention](http://arxiv.org/abs/2405.12981).
+- [24/05/28] This code base now also supports Cross-Layer Attention (CLA).
 The idea is similar, but they 1) devide the transformer layers into small groups with 2-4 layers in each group; 2) pairs the queries of all the layers with the keys and values of the bottom layer in each group.
+See details in their paper "[Reducing Transformer Key-Value Cache Size with Cross-Layer Attention](http://arxiv.org/abs/2405.12981)".
 - [24/05/20] LCKV initial code release.

 ## Installation